-Substantial Amendment#2 of the FY 2019-2020 Action Plan programs HUD funds that are earmarked to provide assistance to individuals and households impacted by the COVID-19 health crisis.
-The funds became available through the Coronavirus Aid, Relief, and Economic Security Act (CARES).
+Substantial Amendment#2 programs funds to provide assistance to individuals and households impacted by the COVID-19 health crisis.
+The funds became available through the CARES ACT.
 The substantial amendment programs \$1,238,297 in CDBG-CV and \$591,952 in ESG-CV funds.
 In addition, the substantial amendment reallocates \$224,743 of FY 2019/2020 funds to provide public services in response to COVID-19.
-The reallocation of the 2019/2020 CDBG dollars occurred as a result of the cancellation of the Acquisition, Rehabilitation, Resale project.
-Amendment #2 was approved by the Board of County Commissioners in May 2020 and Approved by HUD in June 2020.
+The reallocation of the 2019/2020 CDBG dollars occurred as a result of a project cancellation.
+Amendment#2 was submitted and approved by HUD in June 2020.